-- 1. The UNCTAD Advisory Group on the Strengthening of Training Capacities and Human Resources Development was established in 2001 in response to the recommendations endorsed at the 38th session of UNCTAD's Working Party on the Medium-term Plan and the Programme Budget.
-The Group is expected to examine the evolution of UNCTAD's training and capacity-building activities in order to determine the elements needing to be strengthened, developed or modified; and to put forth proposals to enhance the work being carried out by UNCTAD in this area. - 2.
+The UNCTAD Advisory Group on the Strengthening of Training Capacities and Human Resources Development was established in 2001 in response to the recommendations endorsed at the 38th session of UNCTAD's Working Party on the Medium-term Plan and the Programme Budget1.
+The Group is expected to examine the evolution of UNCTAD's training and capacitybuilding activities in order to determine the elements needing to be strengthened, developed or modified; and to put forth proposals to enhance the work being carried out by UNCTAD in this area.

 This year the Advisory Group focused on the development of skills, knowledge and capacities through innovative tools.
-Experts from UNCTAD and from the following international organizations, government representations, private companies and universities attended the meeting: - International organizations: The United Nations Children's Fund (UNICEF), The Office of the United Nations High Commissioner for Human Rights (OHCHR) International Telecommunications Union (ITU), International Committee of the Red Cross (ICRC), UNAIDS, International Labour Organization (ILO), International Road Transport Union (IRU), International Organization of Migration (IOM), International Agency for Research on Cancer (WHO/IARC), International Trade Centre (ITC), World Trade Organisation (WTO), World Food Programme (WFP) Learning Strategies International (ISi), International Training Centre of the International Labour Organisation (ITC-ILO), the Council of Europe. - Private companies: eLimu; Google (through live video conference). - Universities: Universidade Aberta of Portugal and the University of Dakar
+Experts from UNCTAD and from the following international organizations, government representatives, private companies and universities attended the meeting:

+- International organizations: The United Nations Children's Fund (UNICEF), The Office of the United Nations High Commissioner for Human Rights (OHCHR) International Telecommunications Union (ITU), International Committee of the Red Cross (ICRC), UNAIDS, International Labour Organization (ILO), International Road Transport Union (IRU), International Organization of Migration (IOM), International Agency for Research on Cancer (WHO/IARC), International Trade Centre (ITC), World Trade Organisation (WTO), World Food Programme (WFP) Learning Strategies International (ISi), International Training Centre of the International Labour Organisation (ITC-ILO), the Council of Europe. - Private companies: eLimu; Google (through live video conference) - Universities: Universidade Aberta (Lisboa, Portugal) and the Université Cheikh Anta Diop (Dakar, Senegal - Government: EU Delegation, Permanent Mission of Spain, Permanent Mission of Canada, Permanent Mission of Morocco; the National Research Council of Canada (through live video conference).